Algebra Readiness Initiative

 A successful intervention program is comprehensive, intensive, assesses frequently, and addresses the individual needs of the students.
 The points on this resource checklist are research-based guidelines that translate the components of a successful program for at-risk students into guidance for setting up an algebra readiness intervention program.

-- ARI Curriculum Companion – Updated to 2009 Mathematics Standards of Learning (SOL)
+- ARI Curriculum Companion – Aligned to 2009 Mathematics Standards of Learning (SOL)

 Sample lessons that teachers and ARI teachers and tutors may use in providing intervention or remediation with their students.
-This update realigns lessons previously aligned to the 2001 SOL to the current 2009 Mathematics SOL and provides additional lessons.
 These lessons are listed by topic and SOL so that they easily correlate to the ARDT individual student strength and weakness report.